bitburner-official/bitburner-src/src/Tutorial/ui/doc/basic/augmentations.md

 Augmentations provide persistent upgrades in the form of multipliers.
-These multipliers apply to a wide variety of things such as stats, experience gain, and hacking, just to name a few.
+These multipliers apply to a wide variety of things such as stats, experience gain, and [hacking](hacking.md), just to name a few.
 The effects of Augmentations stack multiplicatively.
-Your multipliers can be viewed in the `Character` page (Alt + c).
+Your multipliers can be viewed in the `Character` pages.

 ## How to acquire Augmentations

 Because of how powerful Augmentations are, the technology behind them is kept private and secret by the corporations and organizations that create them.
 Therefore, the only way for the player to obtain Augmentations is through [Factions](factions.md).
-After joining a Faction and earning enough reputation in it, you will be able to purchase its Augmentations.
+After joining a [Faction](factions.md) and earning enough [Reputation](reputation.md) in it, you will be able to purchase its Augmentations.
 Different [Factions](factions.md) offer different Augmentations.
 Augmentations must be purchased in order to be installed, and they are fairly expensive.
-They also require reputation from a [Factions](factions.md) before they will let you purchase their Augmentations.
+They also require [Reputation](reputation.md) from a [Factions](factions.md) before they will let you purchase their Augmentations.

 ## Installing Augmentations

-You will not gain the benefits of your purchased Augmentations until you actually install them.
-You can choose to install Augmentations through the `Augmentations` menu tab (Found under `Character`.
-Alternatively, use the keyboard shortcut Alt + a).
+You will not gain the benefits of your purchased Augmentations until you install them.
+You can choose to install Augmentations through the `Augmentations` menu tab, found under `Character`.

 Unfortunately, installing Augmentations has side effects.
 You will lose most of the progress you've made, including your skills, stats, and